OfficeDev/hands-on-labs/O3652/O3652-3 Deep Dive in Office PowerPoint Add-ins/QuickStart.md

 	![](Images/Fig06.PNG)

 1. You should now see that the Web API controller has been added to a file named **PhotoController.cs**.
-You can also see that Visual Studio has added a few extra files such as **Global.asax** and **WebApiConfig.cs** to provide support for the Web API.
+You can also see that Visual Studio has added a few extra files, such as **Global.asax** and **WebApiConfig.cs**, to provide support for the Web API.

 	![](Images/Fig07.PNG)

 1. Examine what's inside **PhotoController.cs**.
-You can see that there is an **ApiController**-derived class named **VideosController** which is initially empty.
+You can see that there is an **ApiController**-derived class named **VideosController**, which is initially empty.

 	```c#
 	using System;